ash-project/ash/documentation/topics/pub_sub.md

 attributes in the template, and they are all being changed, a message is sent for every combination of substitutions.

+## Important

+If the previous value was `nil` or the field was not selected on the data passed into the action, then a notification is not sent for the previous value.

+If the new value is `nil` then a notification is not sent for the new value.

 ## Template parts

 Templates may contain lists, in which case all combinations of values in the list will be used.
 Add